Laurie0131/PythonDevelopmentProcess/writing_python_code_and_running tools/5_write_unit_test_using_pytest.md

 ---
-Run unit test and make sure all tests pass.
+Run the unit test and make sure all tests pass.

 ![](/media/image8.png)
 ###### Fig 8.
 Shows all tests pass{#fig-8-shows-all-tests-pass}